 vii.
 Description of the method or approach adopted to model the assumptions, including a description of any simplifications applied to improve computational tractability, such as discarding developed cohorts.

-i.
+h.
 Mortality – Description of the mortality assumptions and margins for all segments, including:

 i.
 Rationale for the grouping of contracts into different segments for the determination of mortality assumptions, and the type and quantity of business that constitutes each segment.

 ii.
-Description of how each segment was determined to be a plus or minus segment , and results of sensitivity tests performed, if any.
+Description of how each segment was determined to be a plus/mortality or minus segment under VM-21, or a mortality or longevity segment under VM-22, and results of sensitivity tests performed, if any.

 iii.
 Summary of any mortality studies used to support mortality assumptions, including quantification of the exposures and corresponding deaths, description of the important characteristics of the exposures, and discussion of any unusual data points or trends.